nunq/xpowerpredict/readme.md

 first, paste your token into the script.

-then do `python3 [path to script]` before the match starts. hit 'refresh' some time after the lobby screen says 'BATTLE TIME!'.
+then do `python3 [path to script]`

 happy _VEEEEMO_

+### when to press the buttons
+start: after the lobby screen says 'BATTLE TIME!'.

+end: when the results are shown (level/rank/kills/etc screen).

+doing this anytime else might skew the values and cause errors.

 ### the ui
 <img src="screenshot.png" width="257" alt="screenshot"/>